Lupin3000/Raspberry-PI-Tutorials/DNSAnalysis/readme.md

 $ sudo apt install -y vim tcpdump
 ```

-## tcpdump
+## Analysis with tcpdump

-As in a previous tutorial, you can use `tcpdump` to analyze the current DNS traffic.
+As in a previous tutorial [Wi-Fi Analysis](../WIFIAnalysis), you can use `tcpdump` to analyze the current DNS traffic.

 ```shell
 # show DNS traffic for interface wlan0